gabrielgodoy-zz/structure-angular2-typescript-webpack/README.md

 * How do I turn on Hot Module Replacement
  * Run `npm run server:dev:hmr`

-* `RangeError: Maximum call stack size exceeded`
- * This is a problem with minifying Angular 2 and it's recent JIT templates.
-If you set `mangle` to `false` then you should be good.

 * Why is the size of my app larger in development?
  * We are using inline source-maps and hot module replacement which will increase the bundle size.

-* If you're looking to add Angular 2 Material Design
- * check out the [material2](https://github.com/AngularClass/angular2-webpack-starter/tree/material2) branch